polkadot-fellows/RFCs/text/0135-compressed-blob-prefixes.md

 This proposal is intended to:
 1. Fill up gaps in the Polkadot spec, increasing its preciseness and putting it in line with mechanisms already being used in practice but not yet standardized;
 2. Support future work enabling Polkadot to execute PolkaVM and, more generally, other-than-Wasm parachain runtimes;
-3. Allow developers to introduce compression methods other than `zstd` seamlessly in the future.
+3. Allow developers to introduce arbitrary compression methods seamlessly in the future.

 ## Stakeholders